unpunnyfuns/tokens/src/references/README.md

 # References

-Standalone reference resolution engine with sophisticated cycle detection and multi-format support for token relationships.
-This module provides robust handling of DTCG and JSON Schema reference formats, employing graph algorithms to ensure safe resolution while detecting circular dependencies and providing detailed error context for debugging complex reference chains.
+Standalone reference resolution engine with multi-format support for token relationships.
+This module provides robust handling of DTCG and JSON Schema reference formats, with detailed error context for debugging complex reference chains.
+Note: Cycle detection has been moved to the AST module for centralized handling.

 ## Table of Contents